Skip to content

 Required locale in test helpers

-Before v7, ember-intl allowed you to write setupIntl(hooks).
-Your tests would somehow pass, even though you didn't specify under which locale the tests make sense.
+In v6, ember-intl let you write setupIntl(hooks).
+Your tests could somehow pass, though you didn't specify under which locale the tests make sense.

-• 'en-us' is always present in the intl service's locales, even when the app doesn't support the en-us locale.
+• 'en-us' is always present in the intl service's locales, even when the app doesn't have translations for en-us.

 diff